- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 Flossing helps you remove food debris that puts pressure on the damaged tooth.
 Without this pressure, you may get some temporary pain relief.

 Remember that food particles feed the bacteria in your oral cavity.
-When you floss, you minimize the risk of infection of a vulnerable damaged tooth.
+When you floss, you minimize the risk of infection in a vulnerable or damaged tooth.

 Rinsing with warm salt water

-Rinsing with warm salt water is another simple and effective way to provide mild pain relieve and soreness in the mouth.
-This can be done as many times a day as needed.
+Rinsing with warm salt water is another simple and effective way to provide mild pain relief and soreness in the mouth.
+This can be done as many times as needed throughout the day.

 Peppermint tea bag

-Place a peppermint tea bag in warm water for 5 minutes and then place it on the area of the chipped tooth.
+Place a peppermint tea bag in warm water for 5 minutes, then apply it to the area of the chipped tooth.
 Make sure the tea bag is not too hot.

 Sleeping with head elevated